 Some performances include sign language.

 Most of the set for the show is reused from our own stores or loaned from other companies -- thanks to National Theatre Scotland and Dundee Rep for enabling this.
-Assessing the footprint of the production is still underway; we will publish this information once ready.
+Click the button for more about environmental responsibility and this production.